tdwg/bdq/tg2/_review/docs/extension/bdqffdq/index.md

 ### 1.7 Key to Vocabulary Terms

+The terminology used to describe the terms in this vocabulary follows the TDWG Standards Documentation Standard (SDS).
+Each term definition includes the original RDF definition, and may also provide a TDWG-specific interpretation from the SDS, as well as a definition tailored to this local context.

 | Label (Term) | Normative | Definition | Example |
 | ------------ | --------- | ---------- | ------- |
 | Name (rdf:value) | normative | Idiomatic property used for structured values. | [https://rs.tdwg.org/ bdqffdq/terms/ COMPLETE](https://rs.tdwg.org/bdqffdq/terms/COMPLETE) |